-Recent amendments to the Tax Code introduced retrospective changes to the definition of CFC, which now excludes companies registered in countries with effective DTT with Kazakhstan if nominal corporate income tax rate in such country is more than 15%.
+Recent amendments to the Tax Code introduced retrospective changes to the definition of a CFC, which now excludes companies registered in countries with an effective DTT with Kazakhstan if the nominal CIT rate in such country is more than 15%.

-In addition, the new amendments introduced a de-minimus threshold (150,495 times MCIs or approx. USD 1,020.92 thousand) for aggregate income of a CFC which should not be registered in a black-listed jurisdiction.
-This allows to exempt such company from Kazakhstan CFC rules.
+In addition, the new amendments introduced a de minimis threshold (150,495 times MCI) for aggregate income of a CFC that should not be registered in a black-listed jurisdiction.
+This allows for the exemption of such company from Kazakhstan CFC rules.

 The consolidated profit of the CFC (and PE of the CFC) should be included in the taxable income of the Kazakhstan entity and subject to CIT on the portion of undistributed profits from the non-resident company.